francesco-innocenti/NN-Hessian-Papers/README.md

 still some significant eigendensity at the end of training for ResNets trained on ImageNet.

+[How noise affects the Hessian spectrum in overparameterized neural networks ](https://arxiv.org/abs/1910.00195): Shows that SGD decreases the trace of the Hessian.

 [Gradient Descent on Neural Networks Typically Occurs at the Edge of Stability ](https://arxiv.org/abs/2103.00065): For full-batch GD, this influential paper demonstrates across a variety of tasks, architectures and hyperparameters that